sschoener/sschoener.github.io/_posts/2023-08-16-why-your-unity-project-is-slow.md

 ---
 layout: post
-title: What to look out for when your Unity project is getting slow in the editor
+title: Why your Unity Project is slow in the Editor
-excerpt:
+excerpt: Things you can do to improve the editor experience in your Unity project
 tags: []
 ---